MienainetFramework/MienaiNet-Server/README.md

 # MienaiNet-Server

-This is the main Command and Control Server for communicating between controller and victim
+This is the main Low-Level Server for communicating between controller and victim